 Queensland Ambulance Service (QAS) QAS is responsible for the provision, operation and maintaining ambulance services, treat and transport sick and/or injured persons and provide aeromedical transport.
 Queensland Rural and Industry Development Authority (QRIDA) QRIDA administers financial assistance to disaster affected primary producers, businesses and non-profit organisations under the joint Commonwealth/Queensland Government funded Disaster Recovery Funding Arrangements 2018.
-Department of Employment, Small Business and Training (DESBT) Private and Independent Sector A number of providers, organisations and networks may be actively involved in supporting response and recovery efforts.
+Department of Employment, Small Business and Training (DESBT) DESBT is responsible for employment, vocational education and training, skills and workforce development, small business advocacy and resilience.
+DESBT is responsible for identifying the impact on small business post disaster, and assist in the development and implementation of recovery activities.
+Private and Independent Sector A number of providers, organisations and networks may be actively involved in supporting response and recovery efforts.
 This includes the three Chambers of Commerce within Log and local bus companies.
 Non-Government Organisations Utility Providers Providers of various essential utilities including communications, natural gas supply, electricity network, waste water network and water supply that may support response and recovery efforts.